Hampshire and Isle of Wight Air Ambulance

 We exist to bring immediate, life-saving critical care to patients, when they need it most.

-16/08/2016 Male patient airlifted from Ryde, Isle of Wight to Queen Alexandra Hospital, Portsmouth.
+13/09/2016 Patient transferred from Newport, Isle of Wight to Queen Alexandra Hospital, Portsmouth.

 Challenge yourself to do something.
 Get out of your comfort zone and show your appreciation for the Air Ambulance.
 Take on one of our many challenges and see what a difference you can make.